- Published on Wednesday, 22 August 2012 12:14 22 August 2012

-- Written by Gilian Corcoran
+- Contributed by Gilian Corcoran Gilian Corcoran

 On Saturday May 19th, many members from the first graduating class returned to UTS to celebrate their 30th anniversary.
 In addition to the reunion dinner on Saturday evening, activities on Sunday included an early morning walk on Father’s Trail, a Memorial Service for deceased class members Lokesh Mazumdar and Daikon Ohnuki, and a breakfast with President Hendricks.
 It was a beautiful experience with everyone sharing about the past years, which is a landmark to the establishment of a new tradition that future 30th anniversary celebrants will be able to build upon.